If you are active on social media, chances are you have experienced omnichannel marketing.

 In fact, 71% of people who go to physical stores for shopping say that they also use their phones for online research.
 They also admitted that their devices were important for the in-store experience.

 It is evident that there is no clear distinction between offline and online shopping.
 Overall, omnichannel marketing can make a big difference to the shopping experience.

 Omnichannel marketing is the process used by marketers to create, streamline, and deploy a flawless customer service experience across all portals and channels.

 You can think of omnichannel marketing as the business code of conduct that all in-person and online interactions need to follow.
-Omnichannel marketing also means the integration of automation tools to streamline the buyer’s journey.
+It is all about the integration of automation tools to streamline the customer journey.

-This code of conduct helps all departments to work together under the same rules, guidelines, and mission.
+The biggest benefit of leveraging this strategy is that it helps all departments work together under the same guidelines.

 According to ClickZ, engagement rates more than triple when omnichannel marketing is in place.